 The penalty for using a false ID is a fine of not more than $5,000.
 That’s in addition to jail for no more than one year.

 People may buy alcohol from outside the state under two conditions.
 One is that it’s for personal use.
 That is, it’s not for resale.
 The other is that they don’t live in a community that prohibits it.

 Those under 21 may drink non-alcoholic beer or wine.
-That is, beverages having less than 0.5% alcohol.
-Their no different legally than coffee, tea, or soft drinks.
+That is, beverages having less than 0.005% alcohol.
+They’re no different legally than coffee, tea, or soft drinks.

 Those under age 21 may not enter licensed premises unless with a parent, guardian, or spouse age 21 or older.

 How Long Does Alcohol Stay in Your Body?

 14 Tips to Avoid a DWI or DUI Conviction.